Search for long-lived heavy neutral leptons decaying in the CMS muon detectors in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 For the prompt-muon categories, an uncertainty in the estimate of the \zmm background also contributes significantly to the total uncertainty.
 The uncertainty for that background prediction arises from the statistical uncertainty of the $\zeta$ measurement, accounting for about 72\%, 2\%, and 15\% of the size of the total background in the muon channel for DT-MB2, DT-MB3/MB4, and CSC clusters, respectively.

 Systematic uncertainties in the signal yield include both theoretical and instrumentation effects.
 The theoretical uncertainty in the inclusive cross section of \PW boson production is 3.8\%, which is dominated by the PDF uncertainty.
 The uncertainty in the \PW boson \pt distribution is estimated by varying the renormalization and factorization scales by a factor of two separately and coherently, and evaluating the size of the envelope in the resulting signal yield, which is found to be 1.6\%.
+The uncertainty of parton shower modeling is estimated similarly by varying the renormalization scales for parton showers and is found to be 4\%.